Uzair-Arif/CurrencyConverterAPI/README.md

 ![Code Coverage](CodeCoverage.png)

+## Assumptions

+1. **Historical Rates Caching**: Historical rates fetching has not been cached because it depends on date selection, and dates can vary significantly.
+Caching such responses is not performance-efficient.
+However, we may monitor such scenarios and introduce caching later if needed.
+2. **In-Memory Authentication**: As a proof of concept (POC), an in-memory username and password are created to demonstrate JWT authentication.
+Ideally, this should be implemented using **ASP.NET Identity** for production-grade applications.

 ## Future Enhancements

 1. **Database Integration**: Implement a database for storing user and transaction data (e.g., ASP.NET Identity).